arkadiuszmakarenko/RISKYMSX/README.md

 Then flashing will take place, and cartridge and MSX should reboot after the process is completed.

 <ESC> Reloads USB Flash drive data.
 This allows hot swapping USB stick during operation.
+<1> Change mapper - You can change mapper on a ROM that is already loaded to cart flash.
+<9> Changes Long filenames to short filenames.
+There are some issues with some longfile decoding, if you have issues with it, use short filenames.
+You can permanently turn this on my adding jumper on TxRx.
 <1> Mapper menu.
 This page allows to change mapper setting for a rom already flashed on the device.
 It allows quick change of mapper in case wrong one was picked up during ROM flashing.

 ## Auto flash files